codefellows/seattle-201d8/class-03-lists-loops-box_model/lab/README.md

 ```

 ### Technical Requirements

-- In your GitHub repo, do your work on at least three separate branches (one for each added question and one for the part that implements the vote tally) and give those branches meaningful names indicating the work that is being done in them, for instance `sixth-question`, `seventh-question`, etc.
 - Per the user stories, you will need to include in your HTML at least one each of an ordered and an unordered list.
 - Do not use any 'switch' statements in your JavaScript.
 - Expect that you will probably need both 'for' and 'while' structures for your sixth and seventh questions.
 But not necessarily.

 ### Submitting Your Assignment

-- Submit the link to your latest pull request (PR) on GitHub for this project.
+- Submit the link to your GitHub repo for this project.
 - Add a comment to this Canvas submission with answers to the following questions.
   - How did this go, overall?
   - What observations or questions do you have about what you've learned so far?